-Division of Research Grants, National Institutes of Health, Bethesda, Maryland 20205
+Division of Research Grants, National Institutes of Health, Bethesda, Maryland 20205 and prepare a summary of their import.
+For the panels, it should be considerably easier to review accomplishments rather than promises.

 I would like to respond to Leopold's perceptive editorial.
 Let me propose a specific reform that should retain the present system's most essential feature-accountability-yet greatly ease its burdens.